Gaius-Augustus/Augustus/README-testing.md

   - Python3

 ## First use
-Set TESTING = false in [common.mk](common.mk) if this feature is not required or the required libraries are not available)
+Set TESTING = false in [common.mk](common.mk) if this feature is not required or the required libraries are not available.
+By default TESTING = true.
-  - libboost-iostreams-dev
-by default TESTING = true.

-Run the following commands from within Augustus-testing_dataset/scripts :
+Run the following commands from within ./scripts/ :
 ```
 YOURPYTHON executeTestCGP.py --chunk=1 --run
 ```